Indira Gandhi Institute of Technology, Sarang: Campus

 The institute is residential with an integrated campus covering 179 acres of land encompassing hostels, staff quarters and the Dr. M. P. Mishra Memorial Stadium, with basketball, volleyball and badminton courts.
 The institute has facilities like the Central Library (with 27,000 volumes of books), Central Computer Centre, Central Workshop, Knowledge Centre, eight student hostels with accommodation for over 1300 students whereas present intake is 1200 per year (only B.Tech not including M.Tech, M.Sc, Diploma).
 Other amenities include SBI (Core Bank facilities), guesthouse, on-campus dispensary, post office, canteen, gymnasium, and a students and employees co-operative.
-The serene atmosphere available at Sarang offers the students optimum opportunity to concentrate on studies.

 Courses

 The institution offers undergraduate and post-graduate programs in engineering and natural sciences.
 The following academic programmes are available at IGIT :